ozyurtf/cpu-scheduler/README.md

 ### Process Creation

-Processes are created in many different periods.
-In below, we can see some of the periods when the processes are created:
+Processes are created in many different time frames.
+In below, we can see some of the time frames when the processes are created:

 - When the system is initialized.
    - When a computer initializes hardware devices & operationg system and when it loads the operating system into the memory, new processes are created.